alexbasista/terraform-tfe-workspacer/README.md

 #### By `project_name`

-This option is more convenient at smaller scale, as you can pass in the Project name and the module fetch the ID via the `tfe_project` data source.
+This option is more convenient at smaller scale, as you can pass in the Project name and the module fetches the ID via the `tfe_project` data source.

 ```hcl
 project_name = "my-project"